KendreAchyut/kendreachyut.github.io/readme.md

+<h1>My website is <a href="http://kendreachyut.github.io">
+			Achhyut Kendre</a>
-<h1>My website is kendreachyut.github.io, if you have any questions please do not be hesitant i will help!</h1>
+please do not be hesitant to contact me at kendreachyut1@gmail.com